LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getIntegrationData.md

 var apiStatusCode = botContext.getApiStatusCode();
 ```

+This method is commonly used together with [isApiExecutionSuccessful](conversation-builder-scripting-functions-get-integration-data.html#is-api-integration-execution-successful); see that entry above for an example.

 ### Get API integration results count

 Most commonly used to check whether an API integration returned any results at all, and how many.
 If no results are returned, you should display an error message or redirect to a failover message.